| crapgrep | ||

 What is this?

-is a poor imitation of the Unix utility grep
+crapgrep is a poor imitation of the Unix utility grep, written in Python.

 More specifically, it's a command line tool to search for a pattern or a substring in each line of one or more text files.